 When you take a photo, your digital camera records the date and time information in the actual image as EXIF (Exchangeable Image File Format) metadata.
 This happens automatically when you point and click.
 The accuracy of this information depends on the date and time settings of your camera, so if you didn’t set up your camera correctly in the beginning, this info might be a little off.
 The same thing could happen if you were to travel into a different time zone, but you didn’t change your camera settings before shooting.
 On phones, it’s usually not as much of a problem because they tend to be online and update themselves automatically, but if this setting is turned off for any reason, the information might not be available at all.

 When you import a photo from your camera to your computer, the EXIF metadata will travel along with the actual image, and it’s always the most reliable source for the date and time of the original shot.
 Sometimes the terminology varies a little, but it’s usually called Date Taken, Date Time Original, or Capture Date.
 In some cases, even Photo Shooting Date.
+It’s important to know that the terminology may not correspond 100% to the actual name of the actual EXIF field.
+The most accurate way to describe it would be Date Time Original.

 Operating System: Date Created / Modified